catox0/PushButtonDebounced/README.md

 # PushButtonDebounced
-Class for debounced readout of Pushbutton with Arduino Create a separate instance for each pushbutton.
+Class for debounced readout of Pushbuttons with Arduino Create a separate instance for each pushbutton.

 The function sets the pinMode to INPUT_PULLUP and assumes that the